 The Texans haven’t been the only show in town.
-Once the shiny new Reliant Stadium was complete in the early 2000’s, the Houston Livestock Show and Rodeo took its act from the Astrodome into this venue.
+Once the shiny new NRG Stadium (formerly Reliant Stadium) was complete in the early 2000’s, the Houston Livestock Show and Rodeo took its act from the Astrodome into this venue.
 Last year over two million people converged for rodeo parking and the show, which is always headlined by A-list artists, typically of the country genre.
 Big names of exhibitions of the past include Elvis Presley, Bob Dylan, Garth Brooks, Willie Nelson and Pitbull.

 Both football and rodeo have been selling out this young venue, which struts a see-through retractable roof to maintain some outdoor feel while blocking off that horrid Houston humidity.
 You won’t find a retractable roof to cover your NRG Stadium parking experience, but ParkWhiz can at least help you choose a garage or an open-air lot ahead of time.
 Texans seem to like football and rodeo, so booking a parking destination ahead of time can help you navigate the masses.